Financial Zombiism

 Celebrate each credit card you payoff, and close the account the moment you its paid off.
 An under the limit charge card is NOT an asset or a just in case buffer; it is a grave danger to your freedom from debt.

-Doing without now is the road to future prosperity, get used to it.
-The millionaire next door does look like he is well off, because he lives like a tight wade and drives an car.
+Doing without now is the road to future prosperity; get used to it.
+The millionaire next door does not look like he is well-off, because he lives like a tightwad and drives an older car.
 So should you.
 Never borrow money again for anything.
-Dave Ramsey may be an annoying personality, but his harsh advise in your best interest.
+Dave Ramsey may be an annoying personality, but his harsh advice is in your best interest.

 You CAN buy yourself out of slavery, one payment at a time.